vanchee/containers-sydsummit-workshop-2019/all-lab-modules/lab0-setup-eks-cluster/Readme.md

 ---
-## "Update IAM settings for your Workspace"
+## Update IAM settings for your Workspace
 ---

 {{% notice info %}}